-Low coding application development platforms have seen a surge in demand in recent times.
-Organizations are switching to low code Rapid Application Development (RAD) platforms largely due to the reduced development time and vendor dependence.
+Low-coding application development platforms have seen a surge in demand in recent times.
+Organizations are switching to low-code Rapid Application Development (RAD) platforms largely due to reduced development time and vendor dependence.